Deploy to Cloudflare Workers

 Prerequisites

-Before deploying to Cloudflare Workers:
+Before deploying to Cloudflare Workers, you need to do the following:

-- Generate an MCP server using Speakeasy
+- Generate an MCP server using Speakeasy.

-- Install the Wrangler CLI
+- Install the Wrangler CLI .

-- Have a Cloudflare account
+- Set up a Cloudflare account.

 Configuration

-Enable Cloudflare Worker deployment by adding the following configuration to your .speakeasy/gen.yaml
+Enable Cloudflare Worker deployment by adding the following configuration to your .speakeasy/gen.yaml file:

-determines the endpoint where your MCP server will be
+The cloudflareURL determines the endpoint where your MCP server will be

 accessible after deployment.
 Make sure this matches your intended Worker